*Museums for All Does not Apply to Special Events, Including Illumination 2020*

 Is the Museums for All rate only available on specific days of the week?

-The Museums for All admission rate to The Morton Arboretum is available every day during regular hours of operation, from 7:00 a.m. to sunset.
+The Museums for All admission rate to The Morton Arboretum is available every day during current hours of operation.
+The Museums for All program does not apply to Special Events or Illumination: Tree Lights at The Morton Arboretum.
+Call us at 630-968-0074 for additional details.
 A complete list of building hours and holiday closures is available here.
 All hours are weather permitting, and admission is not refundable.

 Why is The Morton Arboretum participating in the Museums for All initiative?